June 21, 2013

 Sammlung Boros Collection, Berlin, Germany

-The Sammlung Boros Collection is only possible to visit on weekends and if you make an appointment, which leads to a thrilling feeling when you first visit it.
+The Sammlung Boros Collection is only possible to visit at weekend.
+If you make an appointment, it will help to get a thrilling feeling when you first visit it.

 The building where the collection is housed is a second world war bunker, and went through many different uses until Christian Boros and his family bought it and transformed it into a gallery.
 The art collection is imposing; 159 works and creations from international artists using sculpture, video and installation from Wolfgang Tillmans to Tracey Emin.